starseedstories/starseedstories.github.io/_posts/2021-07-18-About-the-Author.md

 ---
-layout: about
+layout: post
-title: About
+title: About The Author
-permalink: /about/
-feature-img: "assets/img/sample_feature_img_2.png"
+tags: [About]
 ---

-## About the Author

 Exactly one year ago today (July 18th 2020) I was telepathically connected with an interdimensional being.
 That day, while on a hike with my dog, I began to hear an intense high pitch ringing that sounded like angelic voices singing while I became filled with electrifying energy that seemed to extend 2 meters out of my body.